-Aside from any sense of empowerment he may have derived from adopting the role of surrogate mate for Mother, replicating his father's antics helps him identify with the dad he never had, and minimize his pain from the missing paternal bond.
-Stealing another man's woman enables him to punish/shame other men, as he might have relished doing to his father, as an abandoned little boy.
-This subconsciously driven pattern compulsively repeats, as he's acting-out unresolved rage from childhood neglect and betrayal.
+Aside from any sense of empowerment he may have derived from adopting the role of surrogate spouse for Mother, replicating his father's antics helps him identify with the dad he never had, and minimize his pain from the absentee father bond.
+Stealing another man's woman enables him to punish/shame other men, as he might have relished doing to his dad, as an abandoned little boy.
+This subconsciously driven pattern compulsively repeats, as he's acting-out unresolved rage from paternal neglect and betrayal.

 Casanova has love/hate relationships with females due to childhood deficits with Mom, which left him with considerable emotional ambivalence.
 Between trying to get boyhood needs met for nurturant attention, and his belief that he must love and respect his maternal tormentor, he continuously struggles to feel safe within attachments.
 Many of these males were insidiously undermined by a dying father who made them promise to "take care of Mother" in his absence.
 No matter how toxic her presence, he just can't break the vow he made to Dad on his deathbed.

 This has far reaching ramifications for a boy whose mother has narcissistic and/or borderline features.
 My ex reported that a few therapists he'd seen with his wife, commented about issues with his mother--but he dismissed them out of hand.
 In retrospect, he needed serious individual core work--but alas, he was a self-proclaimed "Behaviorist," which (in my view) is shorthand for young soul.